EnthusiasticTeslim/SolutionTransformer/README.md

 2. `data`: store any necessary data files required for training models.
 This could include datasets, preprocessed data, or any other data-related resources.
 3. `notebooks`: contains Jupyter notebooks that showcase the step-by-step process of using functions in `src`.
 These notebooks are meant to provide interactive examples, tutorials, and documentation for using the code in the `src` folder.
-4. `models`: save trained models and model weights.
+4. `model`: save trained models and model weights.

 ## Getting Started